 Allspice is widely used as a carminative, to prevent or relieve flatulence.
-It is used as both an aromatic stimulant and as a tonic for the gastro-intestinal tract and digestive system, to treat vomiting, stomach ache, diarrhea and indigestion; along with digestive disorders such as dyspepsia and colic, and is known to improve the appetite.
+It is used as both an aromatic stimulant and as a tonic for the gastrointestinal tract and digestive system, to treat vomiting, stomach ache, diarrhea and indigestion; along with digestive disorders such as dyspepsia and colic, and is known to improve the appetite.
 The essential oil in Allspice is a tonic for the nervous system, and has been used to treat nervous exhaustion, hysterical paroxysms, neuralgia, and convulsions.
-When used externally, Allspice’s warming effects are used to relieve chest infections, arthritis and rheumatism, bruises, and muscle aches and pains.
-Allspice has been used as a natural herbal remedy fever, colds, flu, diabetes, menstrual cramps, and heavy menstrual bleeding.
+When used externally, Allspice warming effects are used to relieve chest infections, arthritis and rheumatism, bruises, and muscle aches and pains.
+Allspice has been used as a natural herbal remedy for fever, colds, flu, diabetes, menstrual cramps, and heavy menstrual bleeding.
 Allspice extracts have antioxidant, antiseptic and anesthetic properties, and usefulness in fighting yeast and fungal infections.

-To soothe indigestion:
+To soothe indigestion

 Make an infusion of 1 – 2 teaspoons of Allspice powder in one cup of boiling water.
 After steeping for 15 minutes, strain through a coffee filter.
 May drink up to 3 cups per day.

-Make a poultice using Allspice powder mixed with enough water to make a paste.
+To relieve muscle aches and pains, joint pain and arthritis, and to treat bruises: Make a poultice using Allspice powder mixed with enough water to make a paste.
 Spread the paste on a clean cloth, and then cover the affected area.

-As a dietary supplement:
+As a dietary supplement

-Take 1 – 2 capsules with water at mealtime; twice a day.
+Take 1 – 2 capsules with water at meal time; twice a day.
 Capsules average 600 mg allspice powder.